Stop Sitting In The Waiting Room Of Your Own Life

 Will this trend continue too?
 Perhaps.
 More and more young women identify as queer, specifically bisexual, and if the merry-go-round of online dating is anything to go by, the way straight people have relationships is changing, too.

-It might not feel like it when it seems that the world is going to hell in a handcart, the economy is in the toilet and everything feels stagnant because the same politicians have been in power for 14 years in Britain, but young women today don’t have to wait.
+It might not feel like it when it seems that the world is going to hell in a handcart, the economy is in the toilet and everything feels stagnant because the same politicians have been in power for eons here in Australia, but young women today don’t have to wait.
 You’re not sitting around and waiting to be called upon.
 You are living and choosing how to do so.

 Embracing the changes we have lived through means making difficult choices all the time — to take on new jobs, to be brave and leave relationships that aren’t working or, equally, be just as brave and embrace ones that are — and is exactly the process Campbell described: one long and constant exercise in letting go of your expectations to work with each new reality as it presents itself.